cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 end-to-end delay for transmitting a `Proposal` message from the proposer to _all_ validators in the network.

+The `MessageDelay` parameter is given in milliseconds.

 Networks should choose a `MessageDelay` that is large enough to represent the worst-case delay for a message to reach all participants.
 This delay does not depend, a priori, on the size of proposed blocks, since it applies to the `Proposal` messages.
 It does depend on the number of participants and latency of their connections.

-The `MessageDelay` parameter is given in milliseconds.

 ### `FeatureParams.PbtsEnableHeight`

 The `PbtsEnableHeight` parameter configures the first height at which the PBTS algorithm should be adopted for generating and validating block timestamps in a network.

-In heights up to `PbtsEnableHeight - 1`, the generation and validation of block timestamps in the network will be carried out using the legacy BFT Time algorithm.
+The `PbtsEnableHeight` parameter is an integer.

 While `PbtsEnableHeight` is set to `0`, the network will adopt the legacy BFT Time algorithm.